Spanish Goat Association Bylaws

 A Registrar shall be employed by the Board of Directors to receive and verify entries for insertions in the Herd Book subject to the Rules and Regulations, and Rules of Registration of the Association; shall keep on file all documents constituting the authority for pedigrees and hold them subject to the inspection of any member of the Association.
 The Registrar shall deposit moneys in the name and to the credit of the Association with such depositories as may be designated by the Board of Directors.
 The Registrar shall not have signatory power over the assets of the Association.
 The Registrar shall perform all other duties properly ordered by the President of the Board of Directors, or which should be pertained to the office of the Registrar.

 At the discretion of the Board of Directors the Registrar may be one of the following:

 An outside registration firm.
 Said firm will perform the duties of the Registrar as outlined above.
 This firm will be paid a fee as agreed upon by the Board of Directors for performing these services.
-If an outside registration firm is hired the Board will make certain that all computerized data records remain the property of the NSGA and the goat owner.
+If an outside registration firm is hired the Board will make certain that all computerized data records remain the property of the Spanish Goat Association and the goat owner.

-At the discretion of the Board of Directors a Technical Support person (member or non-member) may be hired to assist with any technical duties they deem necessary to the NSGA.
+At the discretion of the Board of Directors a Technical Support person (member or non-member) may be hired to assist with any technical duties they deem necessary to the SGA.